 If there are still any doubts, you can always connect with a few of their past clients and note their experience working with the outsourcing partner.
 In any case, you should only hire an outsourcing partner if you’re fully convinced that the selected vendor has a good market reputation, can align well with your business goals and has a track record of delivering on time.

-Cost is one of the most underlooked factors that can ruin not just your relationship with an IT vendor, but also your project.
-If you expect superior services from an outsourcing partner, then you must also know that superior services often cost higher than the average.
+Cost is one of the most underlooked factors that can ruin not just your relationship with an outsourcing vendor, but also your project.
+If you expect superior services from an outsourcing partner, then you must also know that those services often cost more than the average.

 Before approaching an outsourcing partner, you need to figure out and finalize how much money you are willing to invest in your project and communicate clearly about your budget with the selected outsourcing partner.